Manu Needhi: Reception

 Dinakaran wrote, "Director J.Thambi Ramaiya has written the story and screenplay following the cinematic style of his guru director P.Vasu.
 The grandeur that marks the picturization makes us feel how great the co-operation extended by the producer might have been".
-Chennai Online wrote "The screenplay is well etched with the right dose of humour, action and sentiment.
+Malini Mannath of Chennai Online wrote, "The screenplay is well etched with the right dose of humour, action and sentiment.
 It is only in the second half that the director gets a bit distracted and includes new characters [..]".
-The Hindu wrote "Manuneedhi has nothing new to offer.
+Savitha Padmanabhan of The Hindu wrote, "Manuneedhi has nothing new to offer.
 Just the same old plot handled in just about the same old way!".
-New Straits Times wrote "Catch this movie if you like countryside-based stories".
-Krishna Chidambaram of Kalki called it just average.
+K. Vijiyan of New Straits Times wrote, "Catch this movie if you like countryside-based stories".
+Krishna Chidambaram of Kalki called the film just average.